mirshahreza/Zync/MsSql/Doc/ARTICLE_GEOGRAPHIC_EN.md

 - Be explicit about SRIDs when mixing data from multiple sources.
 - Geography vs geometry: choose geography for long‑distance geodetic calculations; use geometry for planar operations and most predicates.
 - Tolerance and units: buffer radii and distances depend on the coordinate system—prefer consistent SRIDs (WGS 84 for GPS).

+Units and SRID quick note:
+- ZzST_Distance (geometry) returns values in the coordinate system units (e.g., degrees for SRID 4326), suitable for planar math and small extents.
+- ZzST_Distance_Meters (geography) returns geodesic distance in meters on the spheroid—recommended for real-world lat/lon distances.

 ## Installation